AbyssEventsRecordsSafetyBlogDirectory

 Know the Prerequisites

 You do not need to be an elite swimmer to start freediving, but you must be comfortable in water.
 Most certification agencies require that you can swim 200 metres continuously without stopping, and tread water for 10 minutes.
 You should be in reasonable physical health, free from conditions like asthma, severe ear problems, or cardiac conditions.
 If in doubt, consult a doctor before enrolling.
-You also must be at least 18 years old for most AIDA courses (16 with parental consent in some cases).
+You also must be at least 18 years old for most Molchanovs courses (16 with parental consent in some cases).

 Choose a Certification Course